aspnet/MicrosoftConfigurationBuilders/README.md

 provider model introduced in .Net 2.0, so they require `name` and `type` attributes, but can additionally support any other attribute needed by passing them in a `NameValueCollection` to the `Initialize(name, config)` method.

+Section handlers also have an optional override method `TryGetOriginalCase` that attempts to preserve casing in config files when executing in `Greedy` mode.
+When operating in `Strict` mode, config builders in this repo always preserved the case of the key when updating the value.
+This was easy because the original key was already at hand during lookup and replacement.
+In `Greedy` mode however, the original key from the config file was not used since it was not needed for a one-item lookup.
+Thus any greedy substitutions had their keys replaced with the keys from the external config source.
+Functionally they should be the same, since key/value config is supposed to be case-insensitive.
+But aesthetically, being a good citizen and not replacing the original key case is good.

 The `AppSettingsSectionHandler` and `ConnectionStringsSectionHandler` are implicitly added at the root level config, but they can be clear/removed just like any other item in an add/remove/clear configuration